jvkiran/testrepo/src/data/pages/terms-launch.md

 -   DEX Pte.
 Ltd. (Singapore),
 -   BigchainDB GmbH (Berlin, Germany),
--   Fractal Blockchain UG (Berlin, Germany),
--   Fractal Launchpad GmbH (Berlin, Germany),
+-   Fractal Blockchain GmbH (Berlin, Germany),
 -   CoinList Services LLC (San Francisco, CA, USA)

 Please note that you will receive an email where we request you to click on a confirmation link in order to confirm that you are the owner of the e-mail address you provided to us for marketing communication.